 When two layers of fabric feed under the foot of your machine at different rates, you end up with a wavy hem.
 Thanks to the stretchy quality of knit fabrics, this issue is even more likely when sewing knit fabric.

-Using a walking foot (especially in addition to other stabilizers such as knit stay tape) on your sewing machine will help feed both layers of fabric through evenly to help create a beautiful flat hem.
+Using a walking foot (especially in addition to other stabilizers such as knit stay tape) on your sewing machine will help feed both layers of fabric evenly to help create a beautiful flat hem.

 Related: How to use a walking foot